Juan Bernat

-Juan Bernat Velasco (/es/; (Note: In isolation, Juan is pronounced /es/.) born 1 March 1993) is a Spanish professional footballer who plays as a left-back.
+Juan Bernat Velasco (/es/; (Note: In isolation, Juan is pronounced /es/.) born 1 March 1993) is a Spanish professional footballer who plays as a left-back for Segunda División club Eibar.

 He began his career at Valencia, featuring in three La Liga campaigns for the club.
 He moved to Bayern Munich in 2014, winning the Bundesliga every season during his four-year spell while appearing in 115 competitive matches.
 In August 2018, he signed with Paris Saint-Germain, playing in the 2020 UEFA Champions League final and losing to his former side Bayern Munich.
 He suffered an anterior cruciate ligament injury in September 2020 that would keep him out for over a year.
 After returning to play in 2021, he spent time on loan at Benfica and Villarreal before joining Getafe in 2025.

 A European champion with the under-19 team in 2012, Bernat made his senior debut for Spain in 2014.